Student support

 We try to use the principles of Zones of Regulation whenever interacting with students and encourage parents/carers to use the same system at home to provide a consistent approach.

-There are also four different Student Support Areas in the College which are tailored to supporting the differing needs of our students:
+There are also four different Student Support Areas in the College which are tailored to support the differing needs of our students:

 Young Carers